 My work currently focuses on:

-- Nanostructured 3D magnetic systems including nanowires, nanotubes and more complex 3D geometries
+- Nanostructured 3D magnetic systems including nanowires and curved nanowires.

-- Non-linear optical techniques for the fabrication and characterisation of polymers and magnetic systems
+- Non-linear optical techniques for the fabrication and characterisation of polymers and magnetic nanostructures.

 Specifically I use the following techniques in my research: